stillandcalm/Distributed-LLama3-8B-Full-Finetuning/README.md

 LLama3-8B Full Fine-Tuning with DeepSpeed

+Infra used: runpod.io
+Used two GPU nodes in the cluster.
+8 GPUs per node.

 Overview
 This guide walks you through the process of performing full fine-tuning of the LLaMA-3-8B language model on multiple GPU machines using DeepSpeed.
 You will learn how to:
 1. Prepare your environment and dependencies.